Candy Corn Cookies

 Making These Candy Corn Cookies in Advance and Storage Tips

+You can store these cookies in an airtight container for up to 5 days at room temperature or for up to a month in the freezer.
 This cookie dough can also be frozen for up to 1 month if wrapped tightly in plastic wrap and stored in an airtight container.
-I like to move the cookie dough to the fridge the night before I plan to roll it out and bake the cookies.
+I like to move the cookie dough to the fridge the night before I plan to roll it out and bake the cookies.Tips for Making the Best Candy Corn Cookies

 - Really cream together the butter, cream cheese, and granulated sugar.
-It helps incorporate air into the dough which makes tender, soft cookies.
+It helps incorporate air into the dough, which makes tender, soft cookies.

 - Use gel food coloring to color the cookie dough!
-Liquid can throw off the consistency of the dough and won't create quite as bright of a color.
+Liquid can throw off the consistency of the dough and won’t create quite as bright a color.

 - Roll the cookie dough out to a consistent thickness of 1/4 inch.
 This will give the cookies even layers of color and make them look more realistic!